ethkissell/Numerical-Comp-Project/README.md

 it in the same directory as the main .ipynb.
 Make sure the name of the truncated data set is "city_market_tracker.tsv", while the name of the whole dataset is "city_market_tracker.tsv000".
-Finally, you can run all the cells.
+Finally, you can run all the cells in the main notebook "interpolate-by-city.ipynb".